Skip to content

 • Income.
 If no student loan for 12 months, where is rent and food coming from.

 • Your accommodation application.
-Guaranteed housing is usually for the cycle you accepted.
+Guaranteed housing is for the cycle you accepted.
 Re-apply the next spring.

 • Student railcard, bank account and discount card plans.
 These only kick in from when you enrol.
 Our student bank account comparison is worth bookmarking for when you finally start.